stevew817/AMS2ZWAVE/README.md

 The button and activity LED are routed to the same pins as in the Z-Wave SDK's reference applications.

 The HAN signal is routed to the Z-Wave SDK's reference application 'USART 1' RX pin.
-It's a 2400 baud 8-N-1 signal.
+It's a 2400 baud 8-N-1 or 8-E-1 signal.

 # Software
 The software is an adaptation of the ['Gesture Wall Controller' Z-Wave sample app](https://github.com/SiliconLabs/z_wave_applications/tree/master/z_wave_gesture_sensor_wall_controller_application).